eclipse-embed-cdt/web-jekyll/pages/eclipse/workspace/preferences.md

 ## Use active build configuration for indexing

-Eclipse CDT has a very powerful indexer, which parses the source code on the fly and provides hints, auto-completion help, error reporting, etc while editing, without having to start the build process.
+Eclipse CDT has a very powerful indexer, which parses the source code on the fly and provides hints, auto-completion help, error reporting, etc. while editing, without having to start the build process.
 For this indexer to be accurate, it must be in sync with the compiler, in terms of options and environment.
 For the indexer to automatically sync when